-Generally, most children have an early chronotype, which is why it’s so hard to sleep in as a new parent!
-However, beginning in adolescence, the chronotype becomes later which has led to the assumption that teenagers are lazy because have difficulty waking up in the mornings, when in fact, it’s a change in their biological clock that is occurring.
+Generally, most children have an early chronotype.
+Beginning in adolescence, the chronotype becomes later which has led to the assumption that teenagers are lazy because have difficulty waking up in the mornings, when in fact, it’s a change in their biological clock that is occurring.

-The Sleep Doctor, Michael Breus, has broken down the chronotypes even further and claims that if you determine your chronotype, you’ll become more energetic and less tired during the day.
+At Gene Food, we score customers into one of 3 chronotypes: larks, owls, and hummingbirds.
+The sleep doctor, Michael Breus, has broken down the chronotypes even further and claims that if you determine your chronotype, you’ll become more energetic and less tired during the day.
 He claims that if you experience fatigue and find it difficult to wake up in the morning, you probably don’t follow the daily schedule of your chronotype.

 He divides the chronotypes into four main categories:

 - Dolphins – light sleepers and tend to have trouble staying asleep at night.
 Their peak productivity hours are mid-morning to early afternoon.

 - Lions – wake up early and have their peak productivity hours in the morning.
 They tend to get tired in the early evening.

 - Bears – energy cycles that rise and fall with the sun and are most productive in the daytime, found in about 55% of the population.

 - Wolves – stay up late and sleep late.
 They tend to start falling asleep when lions are starting to wake up.
 They make up approximately 15% of the population.

 The first step in getting better quality sleep is to figure out what your chronotype is.
 You can do this by identifying your natural rise time as well as the time of day when you feel the most alert, or by using a genetic test.